goFrendiAsgard/jurnal-chiml/examples/README.md

 In this solution we use Node.Js `bpmn`' package, so that we can put a more detail implementation of every trigger and task. in a JavaScript.
 This detail implementation is called `handler`

-## Implementation Using Web-service Interface
+## Implementation Using Terminal Interface

 This is the graphical representation, and the handler and of `genres`